intuition-dev/INTUITION2/articles/fe2.md

 The purpose is: to reduce .js code!
 And increase DOM code.
 Make sure you have purpose in mind.

-The nice thing about using standard custom elements is that you can use them with any other .js framework (eg: vue single file components), with typescript.
+The nice thing about using standard custom elements is that you can use them with any .js framework|library (eg: Vue single file components), with typescript.
+And you can deliver in several shareable bundles to avoid downloading a large monolithic bundle.

-## Lab: Non-imperative
+### Lab: Non-imperative

 To get the feel for non-imperative programing you should write a hello world levering in Mavo.io.
 Mavo is developed by Lea Verou who is on the HTML standards committee.